massamasa/MemoryGame/README.md

 # Memory Game
-A practice programming project for the course Software Engineering at the University of Helsinki.
+A practice programming project for the course Methods for Software Engineering at the University of Helsinki.
 The program is a memory game with the objective to click "cards" (buttons) to flip them and find a match in the fastest time.
 High Scores are stored in a database.
 Hold the S-key to show all cards and to speed up the timer to triple speed as a penalty.
 Try to be accurate as well.
 If you make a mistake clicking a card that has already been checked and it does not form a pair with the previous card, you will face a one second penalty each time.

 [Screen capture demonstrating gameplay (v1.23)](https://www.youtube.com/watch?v=hqTd1OcjmQI)